benb116/Etch/ME/README.md

 2. Screw the motors to the brackets (8x M3 10mm screws).
 Keep the orientation of the board in mind; the signal and power cables will need to reach the bottom middle of the TV.
 3. Attach the two shaft couplers to the motor shafts (2x 4-40 1/8" set screws)
 4. Place the brackets onto the bottom of the TV using adhesive.
 You may need to adjust their position later.
+5. Assemble the four aluminum extrusion pieces into a rectangular frame.
+5. Screw the shell pieces onto the frame.
+6. Fill the gaps between shell pieces if desired.
+7. Carefully adhere the vinyl wrap to the shell and frame.
-1. Place the shell over the front of the TV so that the shaft couplers fit through the holes.
+1. Place the shell and frame over the front of the TV so that the shaft couplers fit through the holes.
 4. Carefully press the knobs onto the shaft couplers.
 5. Mount the RPi and other electronics to the back of the TV using tape or zipties.
 Connect the RPi to the TV's HDMI port.
 6. Connect the signal and power wires from the Breakout Board to the Motor Boards